-And on The Haire Ranch Enhancement Project on the north San Francisco Bay Estuary, Ducks Unlimited has been working to restore 726 acres of seasonal and tidal wetlands.
+And on The Haire Ranch Enhancement Project on the north San Francisco Bay Estuary, Ducks Unlimited has been working to enhance 726 acres of seasonal and tidal wetlands.
 The SF Bay provides critical habitat in times of drought.
 The high intensity atmospheric rivers and widespread flooding have filled the Haire Ranch unit and it is providing great duck habitat.
-Partners on the ongoing restoration project include U.S. Fish and Wildlife Service, Natural Resources Conservation Services, Joseph and Vera Long Foundation, Phillips 66, San Francisco Bay Restoration Authority.
+Partners on the ongoing restoration project include U.S. Fish and Wildlife Service, Natural Resources Conservation Service, Joseph and Vera Long Foundation, Phillips 66, San Francisco Bay Restoration Authority.

 Ducks Unlimited works with private landowners, corporations, other nonprofits and government agencies to enhance, restore and protect wetlands across the country.